DiarmuidHenry/Project-03/README.md

 ### Functional Testing

-The main purpose of this is to ensure that all error validation steps work as intended, and that any invalid inputs are detected before being accepted by the program.
+The main purpose of this is to ensure that all data validation steps work as intended, and that any invalid inputs are detected before being accepted by the program.

 |Test Item|Test Carried Out|Result|Pass/Fail|
 |-------------|------------------|-----------|-------|